rubyruins/halfpastmidnight/README.md

 - 5 Sonar issues in `isotopegrid.jsx`
 - Spinning loader in mailing list component is slightly off in vertical alignment
+- Susbcribe form has autocomplete off, find a way to autocomplete with no autofill (light blue) background

 ## Notes